 “Active listening” means listening in order to understand the other person’s experience.
-The highest and most effective form of listening, it requires complete attention and engagement.
-This skill is important not only for clinical nurses, but also for nurse executives as a tool for building trust and commitment with their staff.
+The highest and most effective form of listening requires complete attention and engagement.
+This skill is important not only for clinical nurses but also for nurse executives and other healthcare providers as a tool for building trust and commitment with their staff.
 Active listening includes both verbal and nonverbal communication skills.
 For example:

 - Nod your head, but never interrupt.